mazrk7/machine_learning_resources/README.md

-# EECE5644_IntroMLPR_LectureCode
+# Machine Learning Resources

-Code to complement the _"EECE 5644: Introduction to Machine Learning and Pattern Recognition"_ course taught at Northeastern University over the Summer 2022 semesters.
+Machine learning resources primarily in the form of Jupyter notebooks.
+This repository was originally developed to complement the _"EECE 5644: Introduction to Machine Learning and Pattern Recognition"_ course taught at Northeastern University over the Summer 2022 semesters.
 You can find some of the lectures publicly available at [this webpage](https://markzolotas.com/introduction-to-machine-learning-pattern-recognition/).

-Please contact the lecturer [Mark Zolotas](https://markzolotas.com/contact/) about any questions concerning the repository.
+Please contact [Mark Zolotas](https://markzolotas.com/contact/) about any questions concerning the repository.

 ## Directory Layout